 Now, can you tell what is wrong with the following nouns?

 These nouns are all supposed to be possessive nouns – but they are missing apostrophe’s between the end of the noun and the "s"!
 This makes them look like plural nouns instead of possessive nouns.

 What is wrong with these sentences that use possessive nouns?

-In these instances, we have used possessive nouns incorrectly.
-These should actually be plural nouns instead – to correct them, just be sure to take out the apostrophe between the noun and the S!
+These are not possessive nouns.
+They are actually plural nouns.
+To correct the sentences, just be sure to take out the apostrophe between the noun and the "s"!

 The best way to have middle school students practice their possessive nouns is to have them do worksheets.
 You can find a lot of these worksheets online, or you can make your own.
 Just be sure to mix up some plural nouns with possessive nouns, and you should be all set.